zentity-io/zentity-io.github.io/docs/installation.md

 To install zentity on an Elastic Cloud cluster:

 1. Browse the [releases](/releases) and download one of the .zip files.
-2. Sign into Elastic Cloud and navigate to the [plugins tab](https://cloud.elastic.co/#plugins).
+2. Sign into Elastic Cloud and navigate to the [Custom Plugins](https://cloud.elastic.co/plugins) tab.
-3. Select "This is an installable plugin.
-(Compiled, not the plugin's source code)".
+3. Click the "Add plugin" button.
 4. Name the plugin "zentity".
 5. Specify the version of your Elasticsearch cluster.
+6. Under plugin type, select "An installable plugin (Compiled, no source code)".
+7. Click the "Create plugin" button.
-6. Upload the .zip file.
+8. Upload the .zip file under the "Plugin file" section.
-7. Create or restart your cluster.
+9. Create or restart your cluster.
 If creating a cluster, select "zentity" under the list of custom plugins.

 If you will be creating indices and performing entity resolution with data that has names of people or companies or other fields that often have data quality challenges, consider also selecting